Updated: Jul 6, 2021

 To enter a timed event the cost is generally between $200 and $450, this will include multiple runs in a hill climb event or a practice session plus multiple runs in a regularity event, so this level of participation represents good value.

-The cost difference between a track car and timed events is not great and you can always buy a car and start with track days and progress once you can afford to take the next step, this is exactly how we got set up at LBR.
+The cost difference between a track car and timed events is not great so we always encourage people to take the next step, this is exactly how we got set up at LBR.

 How do I go racing?

-Racing introduces a new level of safety and competitor requirements which all have associated costs, this means that if you want to go racing your costs will increase significantly but so will your enjoyment and the amount of track time you are getting.
+Racing introduces a new level of safety and competitor requirements that all have associated costs, this means that if you want to go racing your costs will increase but so will your enjoyment and the amount of track time you are getting.

-If entering a race event, you must first make sure your car complies with all general and Formula Vee race regulations unlike track days, regularity and hill climb where you are free to run a range of tires and other parts.
-In order to race, you will need a new set of control tires, currently Dunlop CR82’s, these will cost you $970 and you probably want to start the season on a brand-new set.
+If entering a race event, you must first make sure your car complies with all Motorsport Australia and Formula Vee race regulations.
+Unlike track days, regularity and hill climb where you are free to run a range of tires and other parts, racing is tightly regulated to ensure no competitor has an unfair advantage.
+In order to race, you will need a new set of control tires, currently Dunlop CR82’s, these will cost you $960 and you probably want to start the season on a brand-new set.
 You may also have other incidental costs to make sure your car is compliant with regulations, but we will assume for this exercise that your car meets all regulations.

-You will also have to upgrade your license from a L2S to a competition license (Clubman License), this is a process in itself.
-In order to get a competition license you first have to have a medical with your GP, the medical examination forms part of your Motorsport Australia application (details on application form) and will cost you around $200.
-You then need to submit your medical and license application to Motorsport Australia and pay the license fee, a provisional clubman license will cost you $336.
-You will also have to undergo an Observed License Test with a qualified tester, this is where an OLT examiner will observe your driving ability under race like conditions, this will cost you around $300.
+You will also have to upgrade your license from a L2S to a competition license (Circuit License), this is a process in itself.
+In order to get a Circuit License you first have to have a medical with your GP, the medical examination forms part of your Motorsport Australia application (details on application form) and will cost you around $200.
+You then need to submit your medical and license application to Motorsport Australia and pay the license fee, a provisional clubman license will cost you $440.
+You will also have to undergo an Observed License Test with a qualified tester (we recommend John Boston at Trackday Track School at Wakefield Park), this is where an OLT examiner will observe your driving ability under race like conditions, this will cost you around $300.

 When purchasing race equipment please ensure it complies with the current Mortorsport Australia safety equipment regulations.